Anon-Planet/thgtoa/guide.md

 ##### If you cannot use Tor:

-Use the Linux Distro of your choice.
-I would recommend Ubuntu or Fedora for convenience but any other would work too.
+Use the Linux Distro of your choice. we would recommend Ubuntu or Fedora for convenience but any other would work too.
 Be sure to not enable any telemetry.
 You could go with the risky route: See [Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option]

 ##### Choose a browser within the VM: